National Institute of Technology, Srinagar: Location

 The institute is located on the western bank of Dal Lake near the Hazratbal Shrine in the north eastern region of Srinagar city.

 The institute is located 23 km from the Srinagar International Airport and 13 km from Srinagar railway station.

 Admissions

 The admissions to undergraduate through the Joint Entrance Examination (Main) (JEE-Main) or Direct Admission of Students Abroad (DASA) (through SAT), for non-resident Indians.
 Admission to postgraduate courses is done based on Graduate Aptitude Test in Engineering (GATE) scores, through Centralized Counselling for M.Tech.
 (CCMT) for M.Tech.
-Courses and though Joint Admission Test for M.Sc. for M.Sc. courses.
+Courses and though Joint Admission Test for M.Sc. for M.Sc. courses in physics, mathematics and chemistry.
+An MSc course in Technology Innovations and Entrepreneurship Dynamics is also offered.

 Academics

 The university includes eight engineering departments, for Chemical Engineering, Civil Engineering, Computer Science and Engineering, Electrical Engineering, Electronics and Communication Engineering, Mechanical Engineering, Metallurgical and Materials Engineering, and Information Technology, as well as four Physical Sciences departments for Physics, Chemistry, Humanities, and Mathematics.

 Rankings

-NIT Srinagar is ranked 79th among the engineering colleges of India by the National Institutional Ranking Framework (NIRF) in 2024.
-In "India Today's Annual Rankings 2022", NIT Srinagar secures 24th Rank among the best Engineering Colleges in India.
+NIT Srinagar is ranked 73rd among the engineering colleges of India by the National Institutional Ranking Framework (NIRF) in 2025.
+In "India Today's Annual Rankings 2025", NIT Srinagar was ranked 32nd among engineering colleges in India.